cloudikeme/end-to-end-observability-on-kubernetes-using-opentelemetry/README.md

 ### Implementing OpenTelemetry Collector

-Well what is the OpenTelemetry Collector and why would i depl?
+Well,  what is the OpenTelemetry Collector and why do i need it?

 > The OpenTelemetry Collector is a powerful, flexible, vendor-agnostic tool for collecting, processing, and exporting telemetry data.
 Its modular architecture comprises several key components working together to form a robust data pipeline.

-**Here's a breakdown of the OpenTelemetry Collector's core components:**
+> **Here's a breakdown of the OpenTelemetry Collector's core components:**

 * **Receivers:**  The entry point for your telemetry data.
 They gather data from various sources, such as:
     - **Applications:**  Instrumented with OpenTelemetry SDKs.